 Provide opportunities for individuals and families to experience the Arts through education, participation, public works of art, and performance.

-Notice is hereby given that the South Jordan Art’s Council will hold a meeting on Thursday, June 23, 2022, in person in the City Hall, Balsam Conference Room, located at 1600 W. Towne Center Drive, South Jordan, Utah and virtually via Zoom phone and video conferencing.
+Notice is hereby given that the South Jordan Arts Council will hold a meeting on Thursday, March 9, 2023, in person in the City Hall, Balsam Conference Room, located at 1600 W. Towne Center Drive, South Jordan, Utah.
 Persons with disabilities requesting assistance should contact the City Recorder at least 24 hours prior to the meeting.
 Times listed are approximate and may be accelerated or delayed.

 View art at the Gale Center

 - Tuesday through Thursday from 10 am to 6 pm

 - Friday from 10 am to 4 pm